-Creditworthy third year JD and LLM students are eligible for bar study loans either through a federal loan program or a private organization.
+Creditworthy third-year JD and LLM students are eligible for federal or private bar study loans.

-Private educational loans can be used to help graduating students cover the costs of their bar preparation courses and bar exam expenses.
-Various lenders have bar loan options with varying amounts of borrowing limits, generally up to $15,000.
-Please note that a private bar study loan is not part of a financial aid package, meaning this loan will not appear on CAESAR.
-These loans will be sent via paper check to the borrower directly, not the Law School.
-Many of these lenders have an online application; however, you should speak with the Office of Admissions and Financial Aid if you are considering a private bar loan.
+Private bar loans help graduating students cover the costs of their bar preparation and exam expenses.
+Various lenders offer bar loans.
+The typical borrowing limit is $15,000.
+Private bar loans are sent via paper check to the borrower directly, not the Law School.
+Many lenders have an online application; however, you should speak with the Office of Admissions and Financial Aid if you are considering a private bar loan.

 Individuals that are not creditworthy can qualify with a creditworthy co-signer.
 International students might also be limited in their lender choice since some lenders will not allow international students to participate in their bar study loan program.